-This subject provides student practitioners with advanced skill development and understanding of best practices in engaging the public and devotees.
-Building upon materials covered in previous aspects of the course, students will explore the effectiveness of a variety of communication and teaching strategies in multicultural and multi-faith communities.
+This subject provides student practitioners with specialised skill development and understanding of best practices in engaging with others in values-based issues.
+Students will explore the effectiveness of a variety of communication and teaching strategies in multicultural and multi-faith communities.

-A learning environment is provided from which students can analyse best practices, appraise competencies, and apply theory in the teaching and exercise of humanistic values and Buddhist wisdom in a contemplative and ethical manner.
+A learning environment is provided from which students can analyse best practices, appraise competencies, and apply theory in the teaching and application of humanistic values and Buddhist wisdom in a contemplative and ethical manner.
 Topics covered include ethical engagement, teaching methodologies, contemplative learning strategies, religious promotion, and project management in both faith-based and secular communities.
-Guest lecturers will be invited to share best practices and facilitate learning activities.
+Guest lecturers will be invited to share best practices.

-- Develop and evaluate resources for incorporating spiritual practice into Buddhist projects and daily life.
+- Develop and evaluate interpersonal resources for incorporating spiritual practice in light of foundational themes in Humanistic Buddhism.

 - Demonstrate specialised knowledge of how to integrate the bodhisattva values of compassion, wisdom, committed service and practice into ethical engagement with others.